yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ### Sizing

 The size of the cluster is based on the number of vCPUs.
 The basic configuration for YugabyteDB Managed clusters includes 2 vCPUs per node.
 Each vCPU comes with 50GB of storage.
-A node has a minimum of 2 vCPUs, and 4GB of memory per vCPU.
+A node has a minimum of 2 vCPUs with 4GB of memory per vCPU.
 For the cluster to be [fault tolerant](#fault-tolerance), you need a minimum of 3 nodes.

+YugabyteDB Managed clusters can support a number of simultaneous connections according to the following calculation: 10 x number of nodes x number of vCPUs per node.
+So a cluster with 3 nodes and 4 vCPUs per node can support 10 x 3 x 4 = 120 simultaneous connections.

+YugabyteDB Managed supports both vertical and horizontal scaling.
 Depending on your performance requirements, you can increase the number of vCPUs per node, as well as the total number of nodes.
 You can also increase the disk size per node.
 However, once increased, you can't lower the disk size per node.

-YugabyteDB Managed supports both vertical and horizontal scaling.
 If your configuration doesn't match your performance requirements, you can change these values after the cluster is created (increasing or decreasing vCPUs and increasing storage, and adding or removing nodes).
 Refer to [Scaling clusters](../../cloud-clusters/configure-clusters/).

 For production clusters, a minimum of 3 nodes with 4 to 8 vCPUs per node is recommended.